 # Calculate the geometric mean as an arithmetic mean and

-# harmonic mean by transmuting the weights
+# harmonic mean by transmuting the weights.

 geometric_mean(x)